TessorNetwork/stFury/testutil/localdredger/README.md

 > Note
 >
-> You can also start LocalStride in detach mode with:
+> You can also start LocalDredger in detach mode with:
 >
 > `make localnet-startd`